 Talbot Shrewsbury book, 1444–45, a collection of fifteen romances, chivalric treatises, instructional texts, chronicles and statutes compiled as a gift to Margaret of Anjou, on her betrothal to Henry VI, from John Talbot, the 1st Earl of Shrewsbury, who escorted her to England for the marriage in 1444.
 She is depicted holding the hand of King Henry VI, receiving the book from John Talbot.

 In the Schools Court of the University Old Schools, an arched doorway at the south-west corner has two corbels reputed to be of King Henry VI and Margaret of Anjou.
 Henry appears to hold a scroll (at bottom of picture, left); Margaret appears to hold a short sceptre.
-These stones are not in their original locations: they might have been part of the original buildings of King’s College (founded by Henry VI) before they were absorbed by the University Old Schools.
+These stones, of unknown date, are not in their original locations: they might have been part of the original buildings of King’s College (founded by Henry VI) before they were absorbed by the University Old Schools.

 Margaret of Anjou depicted in the glass of the chapel of St Bernardin at l’Eglise des Cordeliers d’Angers.
 [Church of the Franciscans’ Convent at Angers: the older establishment, not the Baumette].
 The chapel was commissioned by René to be built in 1453.
 [Inventaire général du patrimoine culturel ref IA49000793] Glass at the altar end depicted members of René’s family.
 The chapel and its glass were destroyed in 1794, but drawings had been previously made of some of the glass (see below): the drawings were published 1729–33 in Les Monumens de la Monarchie Françoise by Bernard du Montfaucon, Volume 3, Plate LXIII, opposite page 346, where it reads: